-There are traditions for chasing away bad luck (usually involving loud noises or fireworks) with village men in Scotland walking around swinging giant blazing fireballs over their heads and residents of Denmark throwing old plates and glasses against the doors of family and friends to banish bad spirits.
+- Traditions for chasing away bad luck (usually involving loud noises or fireworks): Village men in Scotland are walking around swinging giant blazing fireballs over their heads and residents of Denmark throw old plates and glasses against the doors of family and friends to banish bad spirits.

-There are traditions to bring good luck.
-In Spain for example, as the clock strikes midnight, people eat 12 grapes which are meant to represent the 12 months of the year.
+- Traditions to bring good luck: In Spain for example, as the clock strikes midnight, people eat 12 grapes which are meant to represent the 12 months of the year.

-There are traditions for renewal and starting over, such as in Siberia where trees are planted underneath frozen lakes and rivers and in Johannesburg, South Africa where people throw furniture out the window to signify a fresh start.
+- Acts of renewal and starting over: Such as in Siberia where trees are planted underneath frozen lakes and rivers and in Johannesburg, South Africa where people throw furniture out the window to signify a fresh start.

-Predicting the year ahead is also a favourite, with the Germans among many cultures who drip molten lead into water and predict major events during the coming year based on the shape of the lead drops.
+- Predicting the year ahead: This is also a favourite, with the Germans among many cultures who drip molten lead into water and predict major events during the coming year based on the shape of the lead drops.
 A holiday which commands this much attention and variation across the globe must be tied to something profoundly meaningful and important in the human psyche.